This job is FLA Exempt.

 Required Knowledge, Skills, and Abilities:

-- Deep commitment to Grameen Foundation’s mission.
+- Deep commitment to eradication of poverty and alignment with Grameen Foundation’s mission.

 - Strong interpersonal, communication (written and oral) and facilitation skills with a proven ability to motivate and coordinate multiple stakeholders, including senior-level experts and directors.